ralphjsmit/laravel-glide/README.md

 php artisan glide:clear
 ```

 This will **empty the entire Glide cache**.
-You can choose to put this in your deployment script on production if you every _modify_ your current images (adding new images has no effect on the cache, they will just be generated anew).
+You can choose to put this in your deployment script on production if you often _modify_ your current images (adding new images has no effect on the cache, they will just be generated anew).
 Another option is to only run this command when you actually _modify_ an existing image and then run this command manually via SSH on the server in that situation.

 ## Glide Configuration